OpenDataVBB/gtfs-rt-feed/readme.md

 }
 ```

-This whole process, which we call *matching*, is done continuously for each VDV-454 `IstFahrt` received from NATS.
+This whole process, which we call *matching*, is done continuously for each VDV-454 `SollFahrt`/`IstFahrt` received from NATS.

 ## Installation